Langley-based swim club records multiple first-place finishes at weekend event - BC Local News

-On Saturday, the Girls 200 metre freestyle relay saw swimmers from the Langley-based club take first in two of three age groups, while the boys did the same.

-It was the first time in years that the event has included relays.

-Several members of the Langley and Abbotsford Olympians Swim Club recorded multiple first-place finishes at the event held at the Walnut Grove pool in Langley.
+Several members of the Langley and Abbotsford Olympians Swim Club recorded multiple first-place finishes at the club’s 12th annual short course invitational program held at the Walnut Grove pool in Langley over the weekend.

 Among the multiple winners, Bailey Herbert hauled in eight first-place finishes, Joshua Kim was first in seven events, Hugh McNeil, Luke Stewart-Beinder and Sevi Parr each had four first places each and Katie Schroeder was first in three races.